-Corporate Governance Principal Ref. to ICASL code Ref. to SEC code Compliance Status Compliance Details Communication with Shareholders C.2.1 - C.2.7 Compliant P W Corporate Secretarial (Pvt) Ltd. functions as Secretaries of the Company, and the shareholders are provided a channel to communicate with the Board/individual Directors effectively via the Company Secretaries.
+Corporate Governance Principal Ref. to ICASL code Ref. to SEC code Compliance Status Compliance Details Communication with Shareholders C.2 Compliant The Board has implemented effective communication with shareholders.
+Communication with Shareholders C.2.1 - C.2.7 Compliant P W Corporate Secretarial (Pvt) Ltd. functions as Secretaries of the Company, and the shareholders are provided a channel to communicate with the Board/individual Directors effectively via the Company Secretaries.
 All matters in relation to shareholders should be communicated to the Company Secretary.
 The Company Secretary shall maintain all correspondence with the shareholders and disseminate timely responses to the shareholders.
-Major and Material Transactions C.3 Compliant Refer the Related Party Transactions Review Committee Report on pages 59 and 60, and Note 34 of Notes to the Financial Statements.
+Major and Material Transactions C.3 Compliant Refer the Related Party Transactions Review Committee Report on pages 55 to 56, and Note 33 of Notes to the Financial Statements.
 Balanced and understandable presentation of Financial Statements D.1.1 Compliant The Board is responsible for the preparation of Financial Statements that gives a true and fair assessment of the Company's financial, position, performance and prospects, in accordance with the Companies Act No. 07 of 2007, Sri Lanka Financial Reporting Standards (SLFRS)/Sri Lanka Accounting Standards (LKAS) and listing rules of the Colombo Stock Exchange.
-The Board is conscious of its responsibility to the Shareholders, the Government and the Society at large, in which it operates and is unequivocally committed to upholding ethical behavior in conducting its business.
+The Board is conscious of its responsibility to the Shareholders, the Government and the Society at large, in which it operates and is unequivocally committed to upholding ethical behaviour in conducting its business.
 The Board, through the Company's administrative and finance divisions, strives to ensure that the businesses of the Company and its subsidiaries comply with the laws and regulations of the country.

-Corporate Governance Principal Ref. to ICASL code Ref. to SEC code Compliance Status Compliance Details The Board's responsibility on interim and other price sensitive public reports and reports to regulators D.1.2 Compliant The Board ensures that the Interim Financial Statements submitted to the CSE as per listing requirements and other public reports/ reports submitted regulators present a balanced and understandable assessment of Company's performance.
+Corporate Governance Principal Ref. to ICASL code Ref. to SEC code Compliance Status Compliance Details The Board's responsibility on interim and other price sensitive public reports and reports to regulators D.1.2 Compliant The Board ensures that the Interim Financial Statements are submitted to the CSE as per listing requirements and other public reports/ reports submitted regulators present a balanced and understandable assessment of Company's performance.
 Directors' responsibility for preparation and presentation of Financial Statements D.1.3 Compliant The Annual Report of the Directors as well as the Independent Auditors' Report declares the responsibility of the Board for the preparation and presentation of Financial Statements.
 The Consolidated Financial Statements of the Company were audited by Messrs Ernst and Young, Chartered Accountants.
-Annual Report of the Directors D.1.4 Compliant The Annual Report of the Board of Directors sets out the, a.
-Compliance with laws and regulations. b.
+Annual Report of the Directors D.1.4 Compliant The Annual Report of the Board of Directors sets out at, a.
+The Company is in compliance with laws and regulations b.
 Directors' Interests have been disclosed in accordance with the provisions in the Companies Act No. 07 of 2007. c.
-Equitable treatment to shareholders. d.
+Equitable treatment is meted to shareholders. d.
 Directors have complied with best practices of Corporate Governance. e.
 Property, plant and equipment of the Company are reflected at their fair value. f.
 Appropriateness of the Company's Internal Control system. g.
 The business is a going concern.